I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 - Kanbans drive collaboration among the key stakeholders.

-- It provides a transparent and quantitative basis for economic decision-making.
+- They provide a transparent and quantitative basis for economic decision-making.

 A Kanban System for Epics